felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > -- Barry O' Reilly, *Unlearn*

-I wasn't always aware of how bad my learning anxiety was and I had no idea of the chokehold it had on my life.
+I wasn't always aware of how bad my learning anxiety was and I had no idea of the choke hold it had on my life.
 I'm convinced that most people who suffer that condition don't realize it either.